-There are many different circumstances that lead us to the point of wanting to find and build new friendships.
-Moving cities, a big break-up, or as is common in the last couple of years, switching to remote work.
+Many different circumstances lead us to want to find and build new friendships.
+Moving to a new city or country, a big break-up, or as is common in the last couple of years, switching to remote work.
 Any of these are bound to make us feel the need to get out there and make new friends.

-How Do Adults Make Friends Outside of Work
+How Do Adults Make Friends Outside of Work?

-Making friends is not as straightforward as it looks in 90s movies.
+Making new friends is not as straightforward or easy as it looks in 90s movies.
 Being an adult in today’s world comes with its own set of complications.
 Not only do Millennials and Gen Z (Zennials) have to find and make friends, but they also have to deal with the added pressure of social media and maintaining an online persona.

 Here are useful tips on how to make friends when you work remotely